-While Davy is horseplaying, Rachel suffers a stroke and must go to Saskatoon with her son.
-Davy and Dora stay at Rose Cottage where they become a handful for Hetty.
+While Davey is horseplaying, Rachel suffers a stroke and must go to Saskatoon with her son.
+Davey and Dora stay at Rose Cottage where they become a handful for Hetty.

 Writer: Raymond Storey

 Special Guest Star: Patricia Hamilton as Rachel Lynde

 With: John Gilbert as Wellington Campbell